xens/smartmeter/README.md

 # smartmeter.py: extract data from "smart" power-meters

-This tool can read the values contained inside Landis+Gyr power-meters and sends the output to Influxdb.
+This tool reads the values contained inside Landis+Gyr power-meters and sends the output to Influxdb.
 It has been tested with the E230 model but I guess that it should work with IEC 62056 compliant devices too.

 # install

-1. Install few dependencies using pip
+Install few dependencies using pip

 * pyserial
 * influxdb